 Web of Science Core Collection

-The Web of Science Core Collections (WOSCC) is a collection of multidisciplinary citation and two smaller chemical databases.
-WOSCC covers articles from over 12,700 journals, conference papers from over 160,000 proceedings, book chapters from over 68,000 books, and chemical substances and reactions.
-An additional 3,000 journals from developing countries are covered in the new Emerging Sources Citation Index.
+The Web of Science Core Collections (WOSCC) is a collection of multidisciplinary citations and two smaller chemical databases.
+WOSCC covers articles from over 14,000 journals, conference papers from over 205,000 proceedings, book chapters from over 104,000 books, and chemical substances and reactions.
+An additional 7,800 journals from developing countries are covered in the new Emerging Sources Citation Index.

-Many of the references include author-prepared abstracts, as well as links to the full-text of items, if available.
+Links to the full-text are provided, where available.
 In addition to standard author and organizational affiliations, keywords, titles, and publication names, it has one of the largest citation databases available that permits retrieval of citing (newer articles) and cited (older articles in the reference list) items for a given paper or group of papers.

 The component databases, all of which can be searched in a single pass or selected in any combination, are: